xdslproject/xdsl/docs/book/src/ir/verifiers.md

 # Verifiers

-TODO: Demonstrate how to create a custom verifier by showing an operation where
-TODO: IRDL is not enough.
+TODO: Demonstrate how to create a custom verifier by showing an operation where IRDL is not enough.